ebullient/ttrpg-convert-cli/docs/alternateRun.md

 [_unreleased snapshot_]: #using-unreleased-snapshots
 [java_install]: https://adoptium.net/installation/

-## Using unreleased snapshots

-Folks picking up early snapshots is really helpful for me, but _using an unreleased snapshot may be unstable_.

-- 🚧 Do not run an unstable CLI directly against notes in your Obsidian vault
-- 👷‍♀️ Be prepared to report issues if you find them.
-    - Be as specific as you can about the configuration and sources that are not working.
-    - `ttrpg-convert --version` will tell you the version you are running, including the commit!
-Please include that information in your report.

-I recommend staying with official releases unless you are willing to help me debug issues (and your help is very much appreciated!).

 ## Use JBang

 JBang is a tool designed to simplify Java application execution.
 By eliminating the need for traditional build tools and app servers, JBang enables quick and easy running of Java apps, scripts, and more.